StuPro-TOSCAna/TOSCAna/docs/draft/rest_api.md

 ```
 - `_links`: contains links to resources
     - `self`: link to self
-    - `csar`: link to CSAR of the TOSCA model
+    - `archive`: link to CSAR of the application
-    - `transformations`: link to transformations of the TOSCA model
+    - `transformations`: link to transformations of the application
 - `name`: name (String) of the application used for representation.
 Must be unique.
 Allowed characters: [a-z0-9_-].
 Upper case letters are automatically converted to lower case.

-##### POST /toscamodels
+##### POST /apps
-Create a new TOSCA model.
+Create a new application.
 Returns a link to the new resource.

 *Request body:*
 ```json